nebuly-ai/optimate/apps/accelerate/chatllama/README.md

 - [`config.yaml`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/config/config.yaml): config file for model and data set.
 This allows you to 1) select the model you prefer (LLaMA, OPT, BLOOM, etc) 2) change all the hyperparameters of the training process;
 - [`ds_config.json`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/config/ds_config.json): config file to define DeepSpeed training parameters;
-- [`peft_config.yaml`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/config/peft_config.yaml): config file to define PEFT parameters; PEFT is used for efficient training with HuggingFace models.
+- [`peft_config.yaml`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/config/peft_config.yaml): config file to define PEFT parameters; PEFT is used for efficient training with Hugging Face models.
 It can be used for setting the LoRA parameters as rank and precision.

 - [`templates.json`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/templates.json): synthetic data generation templates that can be used to personalize the creation of the dataset.
 The templates are used for feeding LLMs during the data generation.
 Note that the [`templates.json`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/templates.json) file contains a dictionary having as *keys* the training steps (`actor`, `reward`, `rlhf`) and as *values* a string containing the personalization requests of the user.
 For more details see the [dataset preparation](#dataset-preparation) section;
 - [`main.py`](https://github.com/nebuly-ai/nebullvm/blob/main/apps/accelerate/chatllama/artifacts/main.py): file to train the model.